On Choosing the Poems

 Adjusts itself to Midnight –

 Link to EDA manuscript.
 Originally in Poems: Packet XXXII, Mixed Fascicles, Houghton Library – (174a).
 Includes 12 poems, written in ink, ca. 1862.
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 Firs published in Commonweal, 23 (29 November 1935), 124; Unpublished Poems (1935), 16.

 Dickinson copied this poem into Fascicle 15, as the sixth poem.
 It is one of several poems in the Fascicle that explore sight, blindness and darkness, and amplifies the themes in the previously discussed poem, “The first day’s night had come” (F423, J410).
 It describes a visit to a neighbor, who holds a lamp to light the visitor on her way home in the dark.
 The visitor/speaker must allow her vision to grow accustomed to the night so she can meet it “erect,” with confidence.

-Written at a time when Dickinson stopped making social calls, even to her brother and sister-in-law Austin and Susan Dickinson who lived next door at the Evergreens, Dickinson quickly turns this quotidian moment into an existential metaphor.
+Written at a time when Dickinson stopped making social calls, even to her brother and sister-in-law, who lived next door at The Evergreens, Dickinson quickly turns this quotidian moment into an existential metaphor.
 In the second stanza, the familiar darkness of an Amherst evening becomes one of “larger Darknesses” and then exemplary of “Those Evenings of the Brain” characterized by a darkness so absolute as to suggest literal blindness or mental numbness.

 Garbowsky, Maryanne.
 The House without the Door: A Study of Emily Dickinson and the Illness of Agoraphobia.
 Rutherford, N. J.: Fairleigh Dickinson University Press, 1989, 149-50.